10yard/dkafe/readme.md

 `ALLOW_ROM_OVERWRITE = 0`
 Allow roms in ROM_DIR to be overwritten.
 Set to 1 when using an emulator that doesn't support a rompath argument e.g. AdvanceMAME.

+`EMU_ENTER`
+Optional system command to issue before launching emulator

 `EMU_EXIT`
-System command to issue after exiting emulator e.g. using `wmctrl -Fa DKAFE` to return focus to the frontend on Raspberry Pi.
+Optional system command to issue after exiting emulator e.g. using `wmctrl -Fa DKAFE` to return focus to the frontend on Raspberry Pi.

 ### DK Interface Settings